 Finances

-The Business Office, in consultation with the Director of Student shall manage all of SAAB’s grant, operation and program accounts.
-The Chair, with the assistance of the , shall gather all final reports and receipts for approval before submitting them to the Director of for audit who will then in turn forward everything to the Business Office for processing.
+The Business Office, in consultation with the Director of Student Leadership and Service shall manage all of SAAB’s grant, operation and program accounts.
+The Chair, with the assistance of the Vice Chair, shall gather all final reports and receipts for approval before submitting them to the Director of Leadership and Service for audit who will then in turn forward everything to the Business Office for processing.
 In the event that a grant recipient does not fulfill all of their responsibilities and/or does not account for all monies, the Business Office shall be directed to add the outstanding amount to the recipient’s bill for repayment.

 Should a grant recipient have any outstanding bills with the College prior to Commencement or transfer, the College may withhold that student’s degree and/or transcript.